»email@example.com | 121 Preston Hall

 Lab Managers Emeriti

-Zall is a recent Bard College graduate who is currently a research technician in Sr. Patricia Grasso’s lab at Albany Medical College.
-While Zall’s senior thesis focused on building a machine-learning based neurofeedback paradigm to improve learning, his interests are eclectic: How are features of cognition bound together in the brain?
+Zall graduated from Bard to become laboratory manager for Sr. Patricia Grasso and research technical for Dr. Damian Shin at Albany Medical College.
+He is now moving to Columbia University, where he will be lab manager in Mariam Aly’s lab.
+While Zall’s senior thesis at Bard focused on building a machine-learning based neurofeedback paradigm to improve learning, his interests are eclectic: How are features of cognition bound together in the brain?
 How does stress bias the nervous system?
 What are the limits of augmenting cognition?
 What distinguishes the human memory system from non-human animals’?
 How will new computational techniques and big neuroscience reveal the inner working of the brain?
 When outside the lab, Zall is often found traveling the world in search of profoundly uncomfortable experiences, playing ultimate frisbee, building his furniture, designing graphics, and critiquing movies for not being realistic enough.

 Noah graduated with a Psychology degree in 2019.
 His senior thesis fell within the realm of computational cognitive neuroscience, aiming to isolate oscillatory signatures of memory competition at the time of encoding and refine a machine-learning classifier that will use this information to make better informed predictions concerning the long-term fate of learned material.
 Outside of the lab, Noah could be found captaining Bard’s Ultimate Frisbee team, repurposing unwanted technology, writing music, learning how to capture moments through photography, and drinking a gallon of water every day.
-He is now a Display Marketing Analyst Intern at Nina Hale.
+He is now an Associate Data Engineer at Collective Measures.